Dual-Margin Embedding for Fine-Grained Long-Tailed Plant Taxonomy: Introduction

 \section{Introduction}

 Biodiversity forms the foundation for the stability and resilience of ecosystems, ensuring essential ecological functions, regulating the climate, and supporting human well-being \cite{sala2000global}.
 Its conservation is recognized by the United Nations as fundamental, offering both a scientific rationale and a policy framework for global action.
 This commitment is reflected in several United Nations Sustainable Development Goals (SDGs); SDG 15 `Life on Land' which directly targets biodiversity loss, alongside SDG 13 `Climate Action', and SDG 11 `Sustainable Cities and Communities' \cite{scbd2017biodiversity}.
-In parallel, artificial intelligence (AI) and machine learning (ML) have become transformative tools in biodiversity monitoring, particularly for ecological taxonomic classification \cite{duraiappah2011intergovernmental, waldchen2018automated}.
-However, practical deployment in complex ecological settings remains challenging due to environmental heterogeneity and limitations in available data, indicating the need for robust and generalizable AI systems capable of operating under real-world conditions.
+In parallel, machine learning and computer vision have become transformative tools for biodiversity monitoring, particularly for ecological taxonomic classification \cite{duraiappah2011intergovernmental, waldchen2018automated}.
+However, practical deployment remains challenging due to environmental heterogeneity and data scarcity.
+These complexities necessitate robust systems capable of generalizing to real-world ecological conditions.